 - Provides participants with the right to file a lawsuit to obtain benefits and to sue for breaches of fiduciary duty.

 Over the years, there have been numerous amendments to ERISA, which have increased the protection offered to plan participants, including the Consolidated Omnibus Budget Reconciliation Act (COBRA) and the Health Insurance Portability and Accountability Act (HIPAA).

-People with valid long-term disability claims are often denied benefits.
-If you have applied for long-term disability benefits and have been turned down, you can and should file an appeal.
-There are some stipulations to filing an appeal under the Employee Retirement Income Security Act, which should be discussed with a Miami insurance claims lawyer.
+Individuals with valid long-term disability insurance claims are often denied benefits.
+If you have applied for long-term disability insurance benefits and have been denied, you can and should file a timely appeal.
+There are some stipulations to filing an appeal under the Employee Retirement Income Security Act, which should be discussed with a experienced insurance claims lawyer.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].